salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 * `task_id`: A unique identifier for the task within the namespace and job, such as a replica index identifying the task within the job.

+>> NOTE: while you can set the location attribute to anything you want, if it not one of the GCE or EC2 zones, then logs-to-metrics with that attribute will not work (as of 2/13/19).
+However, it maybe possible to emit logs and still have metrics if the location and vmID matches an existing VM running on GCP (I havne't confirmed that yet though).

 ## Sending Logs

 This article will show how to send `generic_task` and `generic_node` logs via